 Lasers are also commonly used by ophthalmologists (eye specialists) for the treatment of certain eye conditions, and there are also now numerous private clinics offering laser treatment as a solution to short sightedness.

-Figures from the American Society for Aesthetic Plastic Surgery (ASAPS.) indicate that laser skin resurfacing was the eleventh most common non-surgical cosmetic treatment in the U.S.A. in 2017 with 31 892 treatments, a decrease of 29.2% on 2016 statistics.
+Figures from the American Society for Aesthetic Plastic Surgery (ASAPS.) indicate that full field ablative laser skin resurfacing was performed in 37,849 treatments in the USA in 2018, an increase of 18.7% on 2017 statistics.

 This is particularly the case since the advent of a newer type of procedure using fractional lasers for resurfacing skin has become more popular as a less aggressive alternative to ablative lasers in recent years.